Garlic vs. Ginger — Health Impact and Nutrition Comparison

 In this article, we will explore the differences between garlic and ginger, focusing on their nutritional composition and health benefit variations.

 The active biological compounds in ginger include gingerols, shogaols, and paradols (3).
-Meanwhile, the sulfur compounds of garlic are of great chemical importance (4).
+Meanwhile, garlic's sulfur compounds are of great chemical importance (4).

 Garlic has been used since ancient times to treat a variety of ailments.
-Historically speaking, garlic was given to Egyptian laborers to increase their strength and productivity (5).
+Historically, garlic was given to Egyptian laborers to increase their strength and productivity (5).
 It was also given to the Olympic athletes before the games to boost performance (6).

 Meanwhile, ginger has been used in ancient Chinese, Ayurvedic, and Unani medicine to treat ailments such as rheumatoid arthritis, rheumatism, pains, cramps, constipation, indigestion, vomiting, dementia, fever, and infectious diseases (7, 8, 9).